MatthewJDavis/matthewjdavis.github.io/_posts/2017-09-17-deploy-to-aws-with-vsts.md

 Click **+ New Definition**
 Select **Empty Process**

-Call the **Envrionment** what you like, I'm calling mine Dev1 (this could be part of a dev - qa - staging - production pipeline).
+Call the **Environments** what you like, I'm calling mine Dev1 (this could be part of a dev - qa - staging - production pipeline).
 Click **Save**
 Enter a comment if you like then click **OK**